CallinCeriani/blast2tree/README.md

 # Blast2Tree
-A pipeline to quickly get genus identification for genomes.
+A pipeline to quickly get genus identification for many genomes of unknown classification.
--
+- Requires a fasta file with reference markers for each of the species at your chosen classification level
--
+- a single fasta file containing the best representation from the reference markers
 -

 # How to install
 - Download